Setting up SSL certificates from Self Service Portal

 This requires the proxy server to provide an SSL Certificate for the web service requested by the client.

-For seamless user experience, this SSL certificate must be signed by a Trusted Root CA.
+For a seamless user experience, this SSL certificate must be signed by a Trusted Root CA.

 Enterprises therefore ensure a Trusted Root CA is installed in the Trusted Root CA Store of the sanctioned web applications, such as Internet Browsers.

-The proxy server is provided this Trusted Root CA, along with the associated Private Key.
+The proxy server is provided with this Trusted Root CA, along with the associated Private Key.

 The proxy server then produces the required SSL certificates for any web service and signs it using the provided Certificate-Key pair.

-The deployment must also guarantee each certificate thus created by proxy servers have a distinct serial number.
+The deployment must also guarantee each certificate thus created by proxy servers has a distinct serial number.

 You may also import an SSL CA Certificate, provided by your existing Enterprise CA Infrastructure.

-In such case you would not be required to push a Trusted Root CA Certificate.
+In such a case, you would not be required to push a Trusted Root CA Certificate.

 All SafeSquid instances deployed by you that share the same Product Activation Key, shall automatically download the Trusted Root CA certificate.